haydarmanaf/Gettingandcleaningdata/README.md

 Gettingandcleaningdata
 ======================

-Project

 ## Project
 * Download files and unzip
   ( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip )

-* save run_analysis.R to  C:~\UCI HAR Dataset\
+* Save run_analysis.R to  C:~\UCI HAR Dataset\

   source("run_analysis.R")

 * Run script, which will load all files in the folder and will save two datasets:

--finaldata.txt(a summarized version with mean and SD -tidydata.txt(average score by Subject and Activity)
+  finaldata.txt(a summarized version by mean and SD parameters)

+  tidydata.txt(average score by Subject and Activity)